The-Blockchain-Company/bcc-node/README.rst

   backend and explorer backend are separate components that run in separate external processes that communicate with the node via local IPC.

-Network Configuration, Genesis and Topology Files - Hydra is in process of being enabled at hydra.quantumone.network and is not enabled at the below URL.
+Network Configuration, Genesis and Topology Files -
 =================================================

 The latest supported networks can be found at `<https://hydra.tbco.io/job/Bcc/bcc-node/bcc-deployment/latest-finished/download/1/index.html>`_